AnthonyRas/EISAACS/README.md

 ```
 Note that Tensorflow may introduce slight variations to the projections, dependent on computer hardware.
 For exact replication, replace the contents of "Data" with that of "DataBeforeNewConfigurations".
 # Troubleshooting
-This was tested on Windows and macOS, using R version 4.3.2 with Python 3.10.11 via the 'reticulate' package.
+This was tested on macOS and Windows, using R version 4.3.2 with Python 3.10.11 via the 'reticulate' package.
 If there are issues installing Tensorflow/Keras, Python 3.10 may work:
 ```
 reticulate::install_python("3.10:latest")
 library(keras)